 A lamp is perceived as a perfect embodiment of the bright, jovial, and vibrant character of Emily Stillman whose presence was hard to miss, according to some of her friends.

-“You just feel her when she walks into a room,” said Nicole Caddow ’15 in an interview with the Kalamazoo Gazette.
+“You just feel her when she walks into a room,” said Nicole Caddow ’15.
 “You just know Emily Stillman is there.”

 During the dedication ceremony, Olert and others took turns reciting pieces depicting the significance of the lamppost and how it conveys the memories they shared with their dear friend.